Mast Landing brews collaboration, expansion

-WESTBROOK — When Mast Landing opened its brewery and tasting room on Main Street in March 2016, the owners thought it would take up to 10 years to outgrow the space.
+WESTBROOK — When Mast Landing Brewing Company opened its brewery and tasting room on Main Street in March 2016, the owners thought it would take up to 10 years to outgrow the space.

 But the company is now looking to expand after only three years.